 Raspberries are packed with helpful antioxidants.
-There is a lot of discussion about antioxidants in the skincare community, what they are for, and how valuable they are for the skin.
+There is much discussion about antioxidants in the skincare community, what they are for, and how valuable they are for the skin.
 The simplest description of what antioxidants do is protect the skin from free radicals.
 Free radicals are exasperated from sun exposure.

 When the skin is exposed to too much sun or environmental pollutants, it can encounter free radicals, which can significantly age your complexion's surface, leaving you with fine lines and wrinkles.

 Raspberries are high in some vital nutrients, from vitamin C to iron.
 Vitamin C is crucial for women who want to improve their skin's brightness and combat the signs of aging.
-With the right levels of nutrients, the skin can readily replenish itself, preventing lines and wrinkles exacerbated by dead and dying skin cells.
+The skin can readily replenish itself with the right nutrients, preventing lines and wrinkles exacerbated by dead and dying skin cells.